Got questions? You’re in the right place. Here’s everything you might want to know about Rising Yogis.

 -

-All children are welcome.
+All students are welcome.
 I bring over a decade of experience working in secondary education, including in pastoral care, and I’m trained in trauma-informed approaches.
-My classes are inclusive, emotionally safe spaces where children can participate at their own pace.
+My classes are inclusive, emotionally safe spaces where students can participate in a way that feels comfortable for them.

 -